michael72/scapegoat-vscode/README.md

 ## Requirements

-The scapegoat job needs to have been run on the project to properly update the problems view.
+The scapegoat job needs to have run on the project to properly update the problems view.

 Run `ScapeGoat: Run parser`.